Your Guide to Graduating College in 3 Years

 Yes!
 We know you must be an overachiever for asking this question — but we love it!
 The three-year program does allow you to double major, but because our program operates on a 120-credit-hour basis, the feasibility of this will depend on the programs you choose.
 For some combinations that have little overlap, you may be required to obtain more than 120 credits and therefore stay longer than three years.
 If that is the case, you might still be able to graduate in three if you have dual credits coming in.
 If not, you may want to reevaluate your major pairings.

 Can anyone graduate in three years?

 Most anyone at Grace can graduate in three years.
-For those coming into Grace with below a 3.0 GPA, our academic advisory committee recommends that you start on the four-year track in order to ensure that you succeed and thrive in college.
-This is not a hard and fast rule — for those of you who have below a 3.0 but feel as though you are up for the three-year accelerated program, this option is still available to you!
+For those coming into Grace with below a 3.0 GPA, our academic advisory committee recommends that you start on the four-year track to ensure that you succeed and thrive in college.
+However, this is not a hard and fast rule.
+For those of you who have below a 3.0 but feel as though you are up for the three-year accelerated program, this option is still available to you!